LYN FORD, STORYTELLER

 **For more information on Ayo-Handy Kendi's work, go to www.breathepositive.com

 ***Orature = spoken-word presentation, predating and providing a foundation for all that has gone into book formats, and alive and well today in storytelling, dramatic narrative, and poetry and story slams, in songs and bedtime stories, at The Moth, TED, Moth and Butterfly, and other creative contemporary styles and venues.
 More formally, the term refers to the epics and legends of African cultures and history.

 The word was created by Pio Zirimu in the '70s, to recognize the centuries-old oral literature and literacy that did not seem to be as respected as the printed work that followed it.
-Zirimu did not live to see the word's use grow and thrive, but it is alive and well in some dictionaries, folklore and literacy discussions, lectures, classrooms, and narrative presentations around the world.
+This word refers specifically to the epics, heritage and history handed down through generations of carefully trained spoken-word artists, but is often used in more generic terms for spoken-word narrative rooted in the gifts of African and African American artistry.
+Zirimu did not live to see the word's use grow and thrive, but it is recognized in some dictionaries, folklore and literacy discussions, lectures, classrooms, and narrative presentations around the world.